How To Throw Puppy Parties – 11 Ideas For Socialising Puppies

 They need space to come to terms with their surroundings in their own time feeling under pressure to interact with another pup right next to them can create a fearful response which can hinder the process.

 For some puppies, this will be the first time they have left the safety of their mother or home it is bound to take time for them to overcome their nerves.

 If attending puppy parties at a Veterinary Surgery, it should be disinfected before use.
-Check if you are attending at a village hall or dog day care centre that it hasn't been used for older dogs without a thorough clean with proper animal disinfectant.
+Check if you are attending at a village hall that it hasn't been used for older dogs without a thorough clean with proper animal disinfectant.